jozan/secret/README.md

 `secret` is a simple utility libraty for managing secrets in a TypeScript app.

-the main functionality is to prevent accidenal leaking of secrets into logs, stdout, or files by the developer.
+the main purpose is to prevent accidenal leaking of secrets into logs, stdout, JSON.stringify calls, writes to files and so on by the developer.

-it attemps to hide the secret from leaking into stdout, logs, and files. it does not prevent the secret from leaking into memory nor prevent the secret from being read by a debugger.
+the secret is still stored in memory unencrypted and can be read by a debugger or by inspecting the memory of the process. this is not a security library.

-the secret is stored in the secret object as a bytes array so it's not plaintext. but keep in mind that this is more security by obscurity than anything else.
+behind the scenes the secret is stored in the secret object as a bytes array so it's not plaintext. but keep in mind that this is more security by obscurity than anything else.

 ## usage